 The clear water around Menjangan Island thrive with marine life.
 Colourful corals and fish surround the island’s waters and you may even come across sharks or turtles.

 Diving and snorkeling trips can be organized from the main strip.
 You’ll come across quite a few options.
-We suggest to check out Sea Rovers.
+We suggest checking out Sea Rovers.
 With a review score of 5/5, this is best reviewed organiser in the area.

 Pemuteran Bay Festival